 A: Yes.
-Integrators who will be providing reporting services for licensees will need to be added to approved list in order for licensees to assign permissions to their integrator of choice.
+Integrators providing reporting services for licensees will need to be added to the approved integrator list in order for licensees to assign them reporting permissions.
 The steps for approval are listed on the CCRS Third Party Integrator Approval Process page.

-Q: If any licensees were to add an integrator within the precannabisreporting site, would they need to do so again once the live site is up?
+Q: If any licensees were to add an integrator within the PREproduction environment, do they need to do so again on the live site?